Aakash-suthar/Hospital-Management-System/README.md

-# Hospital Management System (Console/WPF/MVC)
+Hospital Management System for managing appointments/patients/bills etc. Patients book book for a period.
+System auto generated bills by calculating Days occupied and medicine used by the patients.
- HMS for managing appointments/patients/bills etc.
+Application is designed as 3 layer architecture (Console, WPF, MVC) developed in .NET Framework.